ApolloDevelopments/ApolloDupeChecker/README.md

 Why is this useful?
 Many players have been wiped before, now this will prevent it.
 Don't buy anything before Dupe-Checking it!

-(Disclaimer) The mod doesn't work outside of inventories, it is not applicable on auction house, and it is a lot more accurate than mods like Skytils and Skyblock Extras
+(Disclaimer) The mod doesn't work outside of inventories, it is not applicable on auction house, and it is a lot more accurate than mods like Skytils and Skyblock Extras also doesnt work with some mods.

 Commands: